whoisdsmith/BOOKMRKS-MTHRFCKR-II/Productivity/Data Integration and Visualisers.md

 ---

-### Data Integration and Visualisers
+#### Data Integration and Visualisers

-[easel.ly](https://www.easel.ly) - Easel.ly is a simple web tool that empowers anyone to create and share powerful visuals (infographics, posters)... no design experience needed!
+[easel.ly](https://www.easel.ly) - Easel.ly is a simple web tool that empowers anyone to create and share powerful visuals (infographics, posters)… no design experience needed!
 We provide the canvas, you provide the creativity.

 2022-10-03T05:06:20.000Z